Advances In Psychiatry

 Mark Frye, M.D., Professor of Psychiatry, Chair Department of Psychiatry, Mayo Clinic

 This presentation will cover the latest developments in psychopharmacologic management of the spectrum of Bipolar Disorders.
-This presentation expands to include broader insights into the effective comprehensive diagnosis and treatment of the Bipolar continuum disorders.
+The talk expands to include broader insights into the effective comprehensive diagnosis and treatment of the Bipolar continuum disorders.

 11:45 a.m. – Lunch Break (on our own)